nagi1999a/BluetoothDualBootHelper/README.md

 - Windows 10 21H1

 ## Command Line Usage
+**The script need root privilege to modify key stored in /var/lib/bluetooth, so please run with sudo**

-./helper.sh <WINDOWS_DIRECTORY>
+sudo ./helper.sh <WINDOWS_DIRECTORY>

-ex. ./helper.sh /mnt/win/Windows
+ex. sudo ./helper.sh /mnt/win/Windows

 ## Usage
 **This Instruction is for ubuntu based system, others distro will not work!**